 The subject matter of this article makes it a difficult one to write.
 I am, of course, a lawyer and not a doctor, but it is in the context of my ‘day job’ representing people suffering Complex Regional Pain Syndrome (CRPS) and other chronic pain conditions that the issue of life expectancy often arises.
 Let me explain.

 A person who develops chronic pain as a result of an accident often ends up in litigation.
 In a number of earlier articles I have considered the atypical characteristics of claims involving chronic pain, particularly in terms of maintaining credibility.

-However, it is in the context of future financial loss that life expectancy increasingly rears its head.
+However, it is in the context of calculating future financial loss that life expectancy increasingly rears its head.

 As you might expect, the compensating party will advance any and all arguments that may have the effect of reducing the amount of damages to be paid.
 Clearly, if a particular item of future financial loss is claimed for the whole of the claimant’s life, for example a claim for care, then the possibility of advancing a credible argument that the claimant’s life expectancy is reduced is going to be attractive to the compensating party.